deso-protocol/rosetta-deso/README.md

 You may need sudo:

 ```
-docker run -it rosetta-bitclout /bitclout/bin/rosetta-bitclout run
+docker run -it deso-rosetta /deso/bin/deso-rosetta run
 ```

 Specify `--network=TESTNET --miner-public-keys=publickey` to get free testnet money.
-You can easily generate a key on bitclout.com and copy it from your wallet page (starts with BC).
+You can easily generate a key on deso.com and copy it from your wallet page (starts with BC).

 ### Testnet Example